RedCyberThreat/tirith_iac_project/README.md

     pnpm install
     ```

-5.  **Environment Variables:** If your project requires environment variables (like API keys), create a local environment file.
-It's common practice to have a `.env.example` file in the repository that you can copy.
+5.  **Build the Frontend:**

     ```bash
-    cp .env.example .env.local
+    pnpm build
     ```

-    Then, fill in the necessary values in your new `.env.local` file.

-6.  **Run the Development Server:** Start the Vite development server to view the application in your browser.
+6.  **Run the Development Server:** Start the Flask development server to view the application in your browser.

     ```bash
-    pnpm run dev
+    python3 main.py
     ```

-    Your terminal will output the local URL where the application is running (usually `http://localhost:5173`).
+    Your terminal will output the local URL where the application is running (usually `http://localhost:8080`).